lauren/pick-a-color/README.md

 #### showHexInput

 Specifies whether or not to show the hex text input.
 If false the input has an input type of 'hidden'.

-### basicColors

-Specifies the set of colors to be shown in the Basic Colors tab.

 ## Tested Browsers